 This Tissot T-Complication Chronometer (ref.
 T070.406.16.057.00) was first presented at the Baselworld 2014 trade show.
 Although the name would better suit something more aggressively designed and equipped with anything less complicated than a tourbillon, the gadget still looks extremely attractive offering a serene, elegant (although some might call it a bit generic) appearance.
 In fact, the timepiece may be a nice choice for a young person getting their first job in the City.

-Claimed to be inspired by Glycine military-style watches that were produced during World War II, this oversized Glycine KMU 48 (ref.
-3905.99AT.LB90) has been here for ages.
-From time to time, the Swiss watchmaking company refreshes the range with new versions, new finishes, and new materials, even including such high-tech ones as carbon fiber.
+Claimed to be inspired by military-style watches that Glycine produced during World War II, this oversized KMU 48 (ref.
+3905.99AT.LB90) model has been here for ages.
+From time to time, the company refreshes the range with new versions, new finishes, and new materials, even including such high-tech ones as carbon fiber.
 Featuring the same oversized steel case with black PVD treatment, and a refreshed dial, this Glycine KMU 48 Black is the new big thing in all meanings of this word.

 The limited edition Cimier Bigmatic 16½ (ref.
 6110-BP021) is powered by a legendary Unitas 6497-1 movement that you have probably never imagined in such a shape.
 Besides a serious redecoration, the good old caliber has also undergone an unusual modification.
 Initially designed in the 1950s as a hand-wound caliber, the mechanism was equipped with the brand’s own automatic winding system.

 The hand-wound limited-edition Panerai Luminor Marina 福 “Fu” (PAM 366) was offered exclusively for the Chinese market.
 Featuring the usual brutalist styling and their own in-house P.999 hand-wound movement, the limited edition differs from other iterations of the popular model only with the “福” hieroglyph on its matte-black dial.